Metropolitan-Council/growing.shade/inst/app/www/PresetHelp.md

 <p align="left">
 The natural and built environments intersect with income, race, and ethnicity.
-This preset identifies areas and people facing disproportionately negative consequences of environmental decisions.
+This preset identifies areas and people facing disproportionately negative consequences of land use decisions.
 </p>
 <h2 style="font-size:18pt">
 Public health